etendosoftware/docs/compiled_docs.md

 This work is a derivative of [How to add a canvas field to a form or grid](http://wiki.openbravo.com/wiki/How_to_use_property_fields){target="\_blank"} by [Openbravo Wiki](http://wiki.openbravo.com/wiki/Welcome_to_Openbravo){target="\_blank"}, used under [CC BY-SA 2.5 ES](https://creativecommons.org/licenses/by-sa/2.5/es/){target="\_blank"}.
 This work is licensed under [CC BY-SA 2.5](https://creativecommons.org/licenses/by-sa/2.5/){target="\_blank"} by [Etendo](https://etendo.software){target="\_blank"}.
 ==ARTICLE_END==
 ==ARTICLE_START==
-# Article Title: How to Use Secure Webservices
+# Article Title: How to Use Secure Web Services
-## Article Path: /Developer Guide/Etendo Classic/How to Guides/How to Use Secure Webservices
+## Article Path: /Developer Guide/Etendo Classic/How to Guides/How to Use Secure Web Services
 ## Article URL:
  https://docs.etendo.software/latest/developer-guide/etendo-classic/how-to-guides/how-to-use-secure-webservices
 ## Article Content: